 Aer Lingus – 15:00 – 16:00

-After another hectic driver, this time watching my driver facetime his friend while weaving in and out of traffic I arrived at Lancaster Tamar hotel and headed to T-Marbouta for the last meal.
+After another hectic drive, this time watching my driver facetime his friend while weaving in and out of traffic I arrived at Lancaster Tamar hotel and headed to T-Marbouta for the last meal.

 DINNER EXCHANGE RATES

-I use my dinner time to write up my diary and do others things I wouldn’t get time for but 5 minutes in I was approached my another foreigner.
+I tend to use my dinner time to write up my diary and do others things I wouldn’t get time for, but 5 minutes in I was approached my another foreigner.
 It turns out he was the other tourist back in Palmyra the same time as I was there, small world!
-He is incredibly well travelled, he runs a travel company which offers up unique destinations to visit.
+He is incredibly well travelled, he runs a travel company in Russia which offers up unique destinations to visit.
 We spent the next few hours talking about a lot, even the involvement of Russia in the conflict which makes the war even more complicated!

 I have never been so confused getting the bill.
 There were two currencies, one which was the local and worked out at around £15 and the other in dollars which worked out at £70.
 Completely bizarre but with a volatile market they continue to maintain their historic exchange rates.

 - Baalbek is home to the largest ever Roman temple and a range of other magnificent ancient structures.